 Here are the ingredients you need to make this recipe.
 Reference the recipe card at the bottom for exact measurements and the notes below for substitution ideas.

-Red cabbage is the base of this recipe and provides a delicious crunch.
+- Red cabbage is the base of this recipe and provides a delicious crunch.
 It is also known as purple cabbage.
+Green cabbage or coleslaw mix can also be used.

-Avocado oil works as the dressing in place of making it without mayo.
+- Avocado oil works as the dressing in place of making it without mayo.
+Olive oil works also.

-Salt and pepper are used to season the slaw.
+- Salt and black pepper are used to season the slaw.

 Taste and Texture